marcusoftnet/marcusoftnet.github.io/_posts/2014-02-07-mnb-express.md

 - It sets up a complete site when I just want to do an API.
 - That site defaults to server-side generation when I want to serve a static JavaScript client.

-Nowadays I tend to default to a simple backend API (see, I didn't even write REST API just to avoid religious battles.
+Nowadays, I tend to default to a simple backend API (see, I didn't even write REST API just to avoid religious battles.
 Smooth operator :)), that just serves JSON and then a JavaScript client that calls into that API, using [AngularJS](http://angularjs.org/) for example.

 I don't need Jade, Sessions, and folders for controllers, etc. My whole API will be 1-5 files depending on how modular I'm feeling.
-I might need a public folder but that's easy enough to fix.
+I might need a public folder, but that's easy enough to fix.

 So my suggestion is that you ditch the [generators (powerful as they are)](http://expressjs.com/guide.html#executable) and drop down to bare-bones [Express](http://expressjs.com/).
 You'll find a very powerful and terse framework that resembles [NancyFx](http://nancyfx.org/) a lot.
 Ah, well, it resembles [Sinatra](http://www.sinatrarb.com/) too, but Nancy is cooler.

 In fact, on their [guide page](http://expressjs.com/guide.html#executable), [ExpressJs](http://expressjs.com/) is showing you the minimal version first.
-And we can write the ubiquitous fit-in-a-tweet-web application:
+And we can write the ubiquitous fit-in-a-tweet web application:

 ```javascript
 var express = require('express');